Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you still want to visit, this Formosan Aboriginal Culture Village day trip deal includes transportation to and from Taichung, ropeway tickets, park admission, and a guide.
 Regular admission to the park also includes ropeway tickets.

-The Formosan Aboriginal Culture Village is included on the NT$1100 Sun Moon Lake pass.
+The Formosan Aboriginal Culture Village is included on one of the Sun Moon Lake pass.

 One of the special features of Thao culture is a kind of music called chu yin (杵音) or ’pestle sounds’, made by pounding large pestles into mortars.
 The Thao discovered it in past times when they found that pounding different materials produced different sounds.